Leptospirosis: Other animals

 Infected animals can have no, mild, or severe symptoms; the presenting symptoms may vary by the type of animal.
-In some animals the bacteria live in the reproductive tract, leading to transmission during mating.
+In some animals, the bacteria live in the reproductive tract, leading to transmission during mating.

 Animals also present with similar clinical features when compared to humans.
 Clinical signs can appear in 5–15 days in dogs.
 The incubation period can be prolonged in cats.
 Leptospirosis can cause abortions after 2–12 weeks in cattle, and 1–4 weeks of infection in pigs.
 The illness tends to be milder in reservoir hosts.
 The most commonly affected organs are the kidneys, liver, and reproductive system, but other organs can be affected.
 In dogs, the acute clinical signs include fever, loss of appetite, shivering, muscle pain, weakness, and urinary symptoms.
-Vomiting, diarrhea, and abdominal pain may also present.
+Vomiting, diarrhea, and abdominal pain may also be present.
 Petechiae and ecchymoses may be seen on mucous membranes.
 Bleeding from the lungs may also be seen in dogs.
 In chronic presentations, the affected dog may have no symptoms.
 In animals that have died of leptospirosis, their kidneys may be swollen with grey and white spots, mottling, or scarring.
 Their liver may be enlarged with areas of cell death.
 Petechiae and ecchymoses may be found in various organs.
 Inflammation of the blood vessels, inflammation of the heart, meningeal layers covering the brain and spinal cord, and uveitis are also possible.
 Equine recurrent uveitis (ERU) is the most common disease associated with Leptospira infection in horses in North America and may lead to blindness.
 ERU is an autoimmune disease involving antibodies against Leptospira proteins LruA and LruB cross-reacting with eye proteins.
 Live Leptospira can be recovered from the aqueous or vitreous fluid of many horses with Leptospira-associated ERU.
 Risk of death or disability in infected animals varies depending upon the species and age of the animals.
 In adult pigs and cattle, reproductive signs are the most common signs of leptospirosis.
 Up to 40% of cows may have a spontaneous abortion.
 Younger animals usually develop more severe disease.
 About 80% of dogs can survive with treatment, but the survival rate is reduced if the lungs are involved.